learn-co-students/ruby-posting-requests-cb-gh-000/README.md

 ## Lesson

 We're going to keep working with our Foursquare application and allow users to add tips to venues.
-The solution from the OAuth reading is included.
+The solution from the OAuth reading is included. j

 **Note:** Don't forget to set up your `.env` file (or copy it from the previous lesson)!